List of ecoregions affected by woody plant encroachment: Ireland

+Eurasian Steppe

+Caragana shrubs are the primary contributor to woody encroachment in the Eurasian steppe, among others in the Black Sea-Kazakhstan steppe, the Tibetan Plateau steppe, and the Central Asian steppe.
+Woody plant encroachment is observed in parts of Ukrainian steppe.

 Central Europe and European Alps

+Woody plant encroachment is common in the Alps.
+Recorded expansion rates range from 0.6% to 16% per year and 5.6% per decade.
 Areas that formerly were forests require continuous maintenance to avoid woody plant encroachment.
 When active land cultivation ends, fallow land is the result and gradual spread of shrubs and bushes can follow.
 Animal species once native to Central Europe effectively countered this natural process.
 These include herbivores such as European bison, auerochs (extinct), red deer and feral horse.
 Grassland and heath are considered to require protection due to their biodiversity as well as to preserve cultural landscapes.
 Woody plant encroachment is therefore frequently countered with selective removal of woody biomass or through the seasonal or year-round introduction of grazing animal species, such as sheep, goats, heck cattle or horses.
-Bush encroachment occurs in the Alps, where structural change in agriculture leads to the abandonment of land.
+Woody encroachment occurs in the Alps, where structural change in agriculture leads to the abandonment of land.
 Alnus viridis is the most widely distributed shrub species in the sub-alpine zone and is found to severely impair species richness and beta diversity when encroaching grassland.
+Also Bilberry is a common encroaching species in the sub-alpine belt.

 Woody encroachment in the alpine tundra is associated with aboveground carbon storage and a slowdown of the biogeochemical cycle.
 70 percent of cultivated land in the Eastern Alps are affected by woody encroachment.
 Also in Hungary bush encroachment is linked to the abandonment of formerly cultivated land.
 Moderate encroachment is found to have no negative impact on biodiversity and suppression of woody plants is considered an effective restoration approach.

 Mediterranean Basin

 The Mediterranean region is widely reported to be affected by bush encroachment, which is often a transition into the establishment of trees in former grasslands.
 This is found to have negative effects on biodiversity and to magnify climate and related droughts.
 Further, it adversely affects soil organic matter.
 At the same time encroaching shrubs are also found to have a positive effect, reversing the desertification process.
 Areas experiencing woody encroachment have more extended droughts and higher usage of deep water and this is expected to increase under future climate scenarios.
 In the Spanish Pyrenees, woody encroachment is connected to land abandonment and affects around 80 percent of cultivated land.
-It is increasingly observed that the cessation of land use is not the only driver of woody encroachment in the Mediterranean Basin, as the phnomenon also occurs in areas that continue to be used for agriculture.
+It is increasingly observed that the cessation of land use is not the only driver of woody encroachment in the Mediterranean Basin, as the phenomenon also occurs in areas that continue to be used for agriculture.